Dundrum Castle

-Dundrum Castle, a ruin standing over the town of Dundrum, County Down, Northern Ireland, must not to be confused with Dundrum Castle in Dundrum, County Dublin.
+Dundrum Castle, a ruin standing over the town of Dundrum, County Down, Northern Ireland.
 It was constructed by John de Courcy, sometime near the beginning of the 13th century, following his invasion of Ulster.
 The castle, built to control access into Lecale from the west and south, stands on the top of a rocky hill commanding fine views south over Dundrum Bay and the Mourne Mountains, the lands west towards Slieve Croob and the plains of Lecale to the east.
 The Castle is a State Care Historic Monument in the townland of Dundrum, in Newry, Mourne and Down District Council area, at grid ref: J4047 3700.

 Origins and ownership

 De Courcy's original castle may have had defences of earth and timber, but the stone curtain wall of the upper ward was probably built at the beginning of the 13th century.
 As with other early enclosure walls, there were no towers, but defence was assisted by covered walks along the outside wall-head.
 An early timber hall may have stood near the keep, where there is a double-latrine in the curtain wall.

 In 1203 de Courcy was expelled from Ulster by Hugh de Lacy.
 The earliest reference to the castle occurs in the mid-13th century Chronicle of Mann, which records de Courcy's unsuccessful attempt to besiege "the castle of Rath" in 1205, with the aid of one hundred ships of his brother-in-law, Rǫgnvaldr Guðrøðarson, King of the Isles.

 The castle was then captured by King John in 1210.
 Hugh de Lacy strengthened the castle with a massive round keep, probably employing master masons from the Welsh Marches, where such keeps were then popular.
 Although much of the second floor of this keep was rebuilt in the 15th century, it is clear from the survival of the old fireplace flue and spiral stair that it originally stood at least three storeys high.
 The basement was used for storage and had a cistern below the first floor, which appears to have been the great chamber for the lord's day-to-day living, while the floor above would have housed his private chamber.
 The castle remained Crown property until de Lacy was allowed to return to his Earldom in 1226.
 It was probably after de Lacy's second tenure as Earl of Ulster (1227–43) that the twin-towered gatehouse, similar to the one at Pembroke Castle, was inserted in the curtain wall.
 It has a lopsided design with only one projecting tower to protect the approach along a narrow ramp from the south-west.